bbertucc/bb-starter-theme/README.md

 - Callout Segments: Callouts are basically banner elements.
 You can add a background image and scale them to different sizes.
 - Info Box Segments: Info Boxes are the most basic segment type.
 They just include a title and body, usually under 220 characters (but no character restrictions are imposed).

-The goal of this theme is to create a framework that I can incorperate any design into, so you won't find much style code.
+The goal of this theme is to create a framework that I can incorporate any design into, so you won't find much style code.
 That said, a developer should have to do minimal work with the theme's HTML/PHP structure and the all the custom fields are integrated into the themes files.

+### Getting Started
+Follow these steps to integrate the theme:
+1. Install [Advanced Custom Fields] (version 5+)
+2. Import the acf-page_content.json file into ACF.
+3. Install & activate the theme.

 ### Styling the Theme
 Lots of thought went into the structure in the `/styles` folder.
 I'm trying to be explicit, while avoiding redundancy.
 All SCSS is pulled into `style.scss`.
 There you can update the theme name and add any external fonts.
 You should then move to `_variables.scss` where all the theme variables are stored.
 After that, I would jump into any one of the files (they all should be pretty straight forward and most correspond with template parts).